UMSI579/todo/README.md

 - We can cancel each filter request until there hasn't been one for 500m.

 ## Step 18: Pretend I'm not here, I'm just one typo correction and I don't want to mess with the branch history

+## Step 19: Just install react-router.
+That is a big enough diff.
+We will do stuff with it in later steps